equinor/ert/docs/rst/manual/observations/index.rst

-The keyword HISTORY_OBSERVATION is used to condition on observations from the WCONHIST and WCONINJH keywords in schedule file provided to the enkf project (or alternatively an ECLIPSE summary file if you have changed the HISTORY_SOURCE keyword in the enkf project).
+The keyword HISTORY_OBSERVATION is used to condition on observations from the WCONHIST and WCONINJH keywords in schedule file provided to the ERT project (or alternatively an ECLIPSE summary file if you have changed the HISTORY_SOURCE keyword in the ERT project).
 The keyword is typically used to condition on production and injection rates for groups and wells, as well as bottom hole and tubing head pressures.
 An observation entered with the HISTORY_OBSERVATION keyword will be